EthanM1021/Hangman-game/README.md

 For this project, I have developed it fully in PHP.
 This is the language in which we use in the workplace so I am familiar with this.

 For this project, some of the main challenges which I encountered were:
- - How to store the state of the word
+ - How to store the state of the word and decide if it's public, private or protected
  - How to display the current hanged man image
  - A way to store all the guessed letters so far
  - Don't allow the user to guess the same letter twice
  - Ensure only letters are entered from the user
- - A way to store the guesses
+ - A way to store the number of guesses remaining
+ - If word is fulfilled, user wins
  - If guesses have been reached, end game
  - Decide the win/lose state of the game